penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

 - Set `Default authentication` to _LDAP_.
 When JIT is turned off then type of authentication is defined based on the _User group_ a user that tries to login belongs to.
-In case of JIT the user does not exist in ZAbbix yet thus obviously does not belong to any _User group_ so _Default_ method authentication is used and we want it to be _LDAP_.
+In case of JIT the user does not exist in Zabbix yet thus obviously does not belong to any _User group_ so _Default_ method authentication is used and we want it to be _LDAP_.